nmhoward1/ai-mmm-evaluation/README.md

-# AI-MMM-Evaluation
+# AI-MMM-Evaluation EDA

-## AI Marketing Mix Model Evaluation Analysis
+## AI Marketing Mix Model Evaluation EDA Analysis

 This project evaluates the performance of an AI model that predicts marketing channel revenue compared to **actual reported revenue**.
 It includes error analysis, visualizations, and a presentation of key findings.